chrisboakes/sapper-svelte-todo-application/README.md

-# A Simple Sapper/Svelte TODO Application
+# A simple Sapper/Svelte TODO application

 Built for [this tutorial](https://chrisboakes.com/getting-started-with-sapper-and-svelte/).